justlask/Pagination/README.md

       1. initalize an empty object `variables` which will then be passed into the find query if start/end are undefined.

-      2. a few cases to modify the query depending on start/end combinations.
+      2. a few cases to modify `variables` depending on start/end combinations.

   5. handle the search and pagination

+      1. Find all documents that match the `variables` object using `.find()`
+      2. set the max page size using `.limit()` and the max param, defaulting to 50
+      3. use `.skip()` to handle the offset requirements (desired max * page number) - max
+      4. use `.sort()` with the value `order` to determine ascending or descending - defaulting to ascending if unknown.
+      5. before sending the json data back, I use `.countDocuments()` with the `variables` to see how many documents match the query, using that data I calculate how many pages of data there are. and return the data, the current page, and the total amount of pages.